 #4 Take Your Dog Swimming

 My dog hates the water, but for some dogs — water is absolute heaven!
 There are a handful of places to take your pup for a swim in and around Boulder.
 At the East Boulder Dog Park, there is a small pond where dogs are permitted to take a dip.
+Check out dog and human favorite, CU South, featuring acres and acres of beautiful meandering trails as well as ponds for pups to cool off.
 West Lake at Twin Lakes in Gunbarrel (right across the street from Avery Brewing!) is a local favorite, a nice spot for both a hike and a swim.
 After Labor Day during the off season, Boulder Reservoir allows dogs to swim at the South Shore.
 Until then, check out nearby Coot Lake, which always allows dogs.